t-r-a-g-e-d-y/bookstats/README.md

 Count per year
 Count per author

+Example usage:
+`python -m bookstats ~/books.txt --all-tally`

-Includes an interactive mode for printing stats and searching the log by book or author.
+~~Includes an interactive mode for printing stats and searching the log by book or author.~~

 Log format is simply: